mikko-apo/ki-repo/docs/repository_basics.md

         ki export my/product export
         find export

-    * "ki pref prefix version" configures a shortcut to call version commands with shorter syntax
+    * `ki pref prefix version` configures a shortcut to call version commands with shorter syntax
-    * version-build generates a dependency to my/component/1 and puts the files from my/component/1 to doc directory
+    * `version-build` generates a dependency to `"my/component/1"` and puts the files from `"my/component/1"` to doc directory
-    * version-build -O operations are executed when the product version is exported, doc/test.sh is moved to helloworld.sh
+    * `version-build -O` operations are executed when the product version is exported, `"doc/test.sh"` is moved to helloworld.sh
     * the contents of "export" directory should be:

             export/doc/readme.txt
             export/helloworld.sh

-# Repository basics

-## Repository structure: components, versions
+# Repository structure: components, versions

 Ki-Repo is a repository for storing file packages and metadata about those packages.

-A repository has following structure
+An example repository has following structure:

+* Repository has three components: `"my/componentA"`, `"my/componentB"`, `"my/product"`.
+* Each component maintains a chronological list of versions.
+For example, `"my/component"` has versions `"3"`, `"2"` and `"1"`.
+* Component's name should be a unique identifier and it can include any number of identifiers.
+Valid component names include `"ki/repo"`, `"ki-repo"` or `"my/test/builds/ki/repo/"`.
+* Version contains a set of files.
+Version can also define dependencies and other metadata.

+The repository and its directories and files would look like this:

     repository/
-      my/component/
+      my/
+        component/
           23/
             jar/lib.jar
             readme.txt
             start.sh
           22/
             jar/lib.jar
             readme.txt
             start.sh
           21/
             jar/lib.jar
             readme.txt
             start.sh
-      my/componentB/
+        componentB/
           build-211/
             lib/utils.rb
           build-210/
+            ...
           build-209/
           ...
-      my/product/
-        product-97/
-        product-98/
+        product/
+          98/
+          97/
           ...

-Repository maintains a list of components: "my/componentA", "my/componentB", "my/product".

-Component maintains a chronological list of versions: "build-3", "build-2", "build-1".
-Component's name should be a unique identifier and it can include any number of identifiers.
-Valid component names include "ki/repo", "ki-repo", "my/test/builds/ki/repo/".

-Version contains a set of files.
-Version can also define dependencies and other metadata.

-The repository structure is very close to the actual directory structure.

 ## Version